Data Variables¶

 print(slices, data.shape)

-Performance: When the period maps to a fixed number of time steps (e.g. daily on hourly data = 24 steps) and all groups are the same size, cfdb uses the efficient rechunker path.
-For irregular periods like monthly or yearly, it falls back to a slice-based iteration that reads each group separately.
+Performance: When the period maps to a fixed number of time steps (e.g. daily on hourly data = 24 steps) AND the first coordinate value sits on the period boundary, cfdb uses the efficient rechunker path.
+For irregular periods (monthly, yearly) or boundary-misaligned data, it falls back to a slice-based iteration that reads each group separately — the groups are identical either way; only the speed differs.

-The max_mem parameter controls the memory budget for the rechunking operation (default 128 MB).
+The max_mem parameter controls the memory budget for the rechunking operation (default 512 MB).
+It genuinely bounds the rechunker's allocation (see Rechunking Internals for the memory model and the documented floors).

 Parallel Map¶